seongheon-96/seongheon-96.github.io/_pages/about.md

 * Uncertainty quantification
 * Interpretability

-I am also interested in applying these techniques to broader challenges, including the design of more accurate reward and training signals for post-training and self-improvement.
+I am also interested in applying these techniques to broader challenges, including the design of more accurate reward and training signals for post-training and self-verification/improvement.